sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 # Mixed Pod + VM OpenShift Virtualization GitOps Workshop

-In this workshop you will learn how to deploy a demo vote application (pod and a MySQL VM) using OpenShift Virtualization & GitOps.
+In this workshop you will learn how to deploy a demo application which allows you, and others, to vote for your favorite Linux distribution.
+The "vote" application is made up of a mixture of pods and a MySQL VM running on OpenShift Virtualization & deployed via GitOps.

-Running VMs and Pods together in OpenShift is useful because some workloads can't be containerized due to many reasons—including legacy dependencies, specific OS requirements, or licensing.
+Running VMs and Pods together in OpenShift is useful because some workloads can't be containerized due to some reasons—including legacy dependencies, specific OS requirements, or licensing.
 It also enables infrastructure and skills consolidation, reducing hardware costs, simplifying operations, and allowing teams to manage everything with a single platform and toolset.